Jems-jl/Jems.jl/Jems/docs/src/Evolution.md

 create a file with custom options and then load it up into the model.
 After setting everything up the simulation is run.

 ```@example
-using StellarEvolution
+using Jems.Evolution
-using StellarEOS
+using Jems.EOS
-using StellarOpacity
+using Jems.Opacity
-using StellarConstants
+using Jems.Constants

 nvars = 6
 nspecies = 2